sourcebots/sbot/docs/source/api/vision/index.rst

    for m in markers:
-       print(m.bearing)  # Bearing to the marker from the origin, in radians print(m.distance)  # Bearing to the marker from the origin, in radians
+       print(m.bearing)  # Bearing to the marker from the origin, in radians print(m.distance)  # distance to the marker from the origin, in meters

 * ``m.bearing`` is equivalent to ``m.position.cylindrical.phi``.
 * ``m.distance`` is equivalent to ``m.position.cylindrical.p``.